Literature Reviews

 Purpose

-A literature review goes beyond summarizing to provide your own interpretations, hypotheses, or conclusions.
+A literature review goes beyond summarizing to provide your own interpretations, hypotheses, and conclusions.
 Your critical examination of the literature should focus on:

 - Identifying patterns, trends, or gaps in the literature